zBritva/zbritva.github.io/blog/2023-11-6-charticulator-visual/index.md

 Fell free to open any [discussion on GitHub](https://github.com/zBritva/charticulator-visual-community/discussions), even it is about closing.

 The road map is stabilization and close workflow of the visual.
-Then submitting the first versions to Appsource.
+Then submitting the first versions to AppSource.